Introduction to ACH and Settlement Period

 Actum Processing, a third-party processor, solely works with merchants processing transactions (debits and/or credits) in the ACH or Automated Clearing House network.
 ACH, which has been in existence since the 1970s, does not happen in real-time.
 However, processing speeds have increased by leaps and bounds in the past 50 years.

-Typically, it takes a couple of days before an ACH payment completes or clears the cycle.
-Specifically, a verification process occurs when a transaction “clears.”
+Typically, an ACH payment takes a couple of days to “complete” because of the verification processing occurring when a transaction “clears.”

-In other words, merchants submit ACH transactions through the ACH network for it to successfully “clear” or complete the ACH cycle.
-The processor (Actum) and the financial institutions batch ACH transactions, governed by the National Automated Clearing House Association (NACHA), before processing them altogether.
+In other words, there is a process in which transactions are submitted through the ACH network for it to successfully “clear” or complete the ACH cycle.
+ACH payments are governed by the National Automated Clearing House Association, NACHA, before processing them altogether.

 The following flowchart illustrates how ACH debit transactions are ideally processed.